AmirHosseinShahbazi/MaskMapShaders/README.md

 # Mask Map Shaders
- Shaders for using mask map textures in different render pipelines
+Shaders for using mask map textures in unity's different render pipelines.